The Roxy (New York City): Operation

-Artists such as Madonna, Run DMC, Kraftwerk, Shannon, Malcolm McLaren, New Edition, Kurtis Blow, The Beastie Boys, Yello, Dead or Alive, Cher, Bette Midler, Whitney Houston, Liza Minnelli, Chaka Khan, Donna Summer, Cyndi Lauper, Jorge Perez Evelyn,Grace Jones, Yoko Ono, LL Cool J, Lisa Marie Presley, Gloria Gaynor, and George Clinton and the P-Funk All-Stars all performed at the Roxy.
+Musicians including Madonna, Run DMC, Kraftwerk, Shannon, Malcolm McLaren, New Edition, Kurtis Blow, The Beastie Boys, Yello, Dead or Alive, Cher, Bette Midler, Whitney Houston, Liza Minnelli, Chaka Khan, Donna Summer, Cyndi Lauper, Jorge Perez Evelyn,Grace Jones, Yoko Ono, LL Cool J, Lisa Marie Presley, Gloria Gaynor, and George Clinton and the P-Funk All-Stars all performed at the Roxy.

-The site of many "dance floor tests" by recording artists, producers and remixers, the club's notoriously discerning, racially mixed clientele and cross cultural ethos was considered the ideal crowd to inspire on the dance floor.
-It was here that DJ's first played the test record of EBN-OZN's white rap/spoken word "AEIOU Sometimes Y" in 1982, the first commercially released record made on a computer in the United States.
+The site of many "dance floor tests" by recording artists, producers, and remixers, the club's notoriously discerning, racially mixed clientele and cross-cultural ethos was considered the ideal crowd to inspire on the dance floor.There DJs first played the test record of EBN-OZN's white rap/spoken word "AEIOU Sometimes Y" in 1982, the first commercially released record made on a computer in the United States.

-Kool Lady Blue's Friday nights at The Roxy played a huge role in the evolution of Hip Hop and Electronic Dance Music and are integral to Hip Hop history.
-She was also one of the first to promote Hip Hop culture on to the world stage.
+Kool Lady Blue's Friday nights at The Roxy played a huge role in the evolution of hip hop and electronic dance music and are integral to hip-hop history.
+She was also one of the first to promote hip-hop culture on to the world stage.

 The Roxy hosted one of New York City's largest weekly gay dance nights, Roxy Saturdays, promoted by John Blair Promotions, which featured many famous DJs including Junior Vasquez, Manny Lehman, Hex Hector, Victor Calderone, David Guetta, Frankie Knuckles, Paul van Dyk, Offer Nissim, Hector Fonseca and Peter Rauhofer.

 During the late 1980s, it was operated under the name 1018, and was closed down in 1989 by the New York City Office of Midtown Enforcement as a nuisance, based on allegations of underaged drinking, drug sales, and violence.

 Closure

+Lantern House that replaced The Roxy nightclub in New York City (2024).

-Roxy had stopped for several weeks in the fall of 2006, but resumed operation once again on December 2, 2006.
-The club closed its doors for good on March 10, 2007.
-A documentary about the club's final party, entitled "Roxy: The Last Dance" premiered in August 2008 on the LOGO cable television network.
+The Roxy had stopped for several weeks in the fall of 2006, but resumed operation once again on December 2, 2006.
+The club closed permanently on March 10, 2007.
+A documentary film about the club's final party, entitled Roxy: The Last Dance, premiered in August 2008 on the LOGO cable television network.

 There were plans for the club to be demolished in order to make room for new residential apartments.
 However, in July 2008, there was news that the Roxy would reopen under new management.
-The local community board that represents the interests of the residents near the club have stated that the club could reopen if it served the community in the long run.
+The local community board that represents the interests of the residents near the club stated that the club could reopen if it served the community in the long run.

-As of September 2017, the building is undergoing demolition to make way for high-end residential condominiums overlooking the adjacent High Line Park.
+As of September 2017, the building was undergoing demolition to make way for high-end residential condominiums overlooking the adjacent High Line Park.

 In September 2021, Lantern House luxury residential condominiums opened where The Roxy once stood.

-Lantern House that replaced The Roxy nightclub in NYC.

 In popular culture

-A performance at the club by Afrika Bambaattaa was captured in the 1984 film Beat Street.
+A performance at the club by Afrika Bambaattaa was captured in the 1984 dance drama film Beat Street.